wavemaker/docs/learn/app-development/deployment/build-options.md

 ## WaveMaker Build

 This build option follows the classic WaveMaker build process which was used in the earlier versions of WaveMaker; for example, WM 9.4.
 WaveMaker build follows Maven build process.
-For more information, see [](/learn/app-development/deployment/configuration-profiles#development-configuration-profile)
+For more information, see [wavemaker profiles](/learn/app-development/deployment/configuration-profiles#development-configuration-profile)

 ## Angular Build